noir-lang/docs/docs/nargo/01_commands.md

 Compile the program into a JSON build artifact file containing the ACIR representation and the ABI of the circuit.
 This build artifact can then be used to generate and verify proofs.

+You can also use "build" as an alias for compile.

+For example, `nargo build <circuit_name>`.

 _Arguments_

 - `<circuit_name>` - The name of the circuit file